 Although today the question of air quality is high on the political agenda, this was not the case when the Power Station was built.
 No thought at all seems to have been given to the potential increase in air pollution that was likely to occur by failing to build the southern chimneys to their originally intended height.

-Meanwhile, back in 1851, Airy had had to contend with the problems of vibrations with his newly installed Reflex Zenith Tube.
+Trains however weren’t the only source of troublesome vibrations.
+Back in 1851, Airy had had to contend with the problems of vibrations with his newly installed Reflex Zenith Tube.
 Installed in small room next to the new Transit Circle, every time the adjacent courtyard gates were opened or shut, a jarring of the mercury would result.
 In 1853/4, Airy decided that a new room for the telescope should be constructed on the other side of the Transit Circle roughly 12 metres further from the gates.
 Here too there were problems, with the mercury suffering from an intolerably large and never ceasing tremor.
 It was eventually realised that the vibration problem was a result of the very structure of the hill itself, its compacted mix of sand and pebbles leading to the ready transmission of vibrations and tremors.
 The problem was eventually mitigated by backfilling the pit in which the mercury trough had stood with ‘incoherent rubbish’ and then suspending the mercury trough on a complex arrangement of staging.
 Interestingly, the problem of transmitted vibrations does not appear to have affected the mercury troughs that had been used with the Mural Circles since 1822, nor the Transit Circle that replaced them.